simplelocalize/simplelocalize-cli/README.md

 ## Usage

-The command-line tool offers a several commands to execute.
+The command-line tool offers several commands to execute.
 All of them requires `--apiKey YOUR_API_KEY` parameter that is unique for each project.

 ```shell